Zoë Johnston: Grammy nomination

-In February 2016, Johnston attended the 58th Annual Grammy Awards is Los Angeles as a Grammy nominee with the song "We’re All We Need" (co-written with Above & Beyond).
+In February 2016, Johnston attended the 58th Annual Grammy Awards in Los Angeles as a Grammy nominee with the song "We’re All We Need" (co-written with Above & Beyond).
 The song was entered into the Best Dance Recording category.
 Other nominees included Skrillex, the Chemical Brothers, Galantis, Diplo, Kendrick Lamar, Flying Lotus and Justin Bieber.
 The award went to Skrillex and Diplo (as Jack Ü) with Justin Bieber for the song "Where Are Ü Now".

 Solo album

 In 2004, Johnston released an album of unpolished home recordings called Happenstances.
 It is mostly self-recorded, with Zoë playing acoustic guitars and layering harmonies to hone a unique vocal sound.
 It features the original version of the Faithless song "Crazy English Summer".
 One notable guest appearance is that of Miles Davis and Carlos Santana band member Benny Rietveld, who performs bass on the song "Something More".
 The album was released without press coverage and Johnston did not promote or perform it at the time, nor has she since.
 In the absence of media commentary, it received favourable write-ups from internet reviewers who described Zoë as "a rare talent… she varies her voice in timbre, texture, tone, octave, and volume in a way that is intoxicating".
 Buyers who posted their views of the album praised "the genius and brilliance of her lyrics", with one writer reflecting that "[the songs] never forced themselves into my consciousness.
 They simply lay there and made an impression that is indelible."